EPCCed/archer2-intro-package/_episodes/04-submission.md

 provide links to more information on these areas for people who may want to explore these areas more.

-### Interactive jobs: `salloc`
+### Interactive jobs: direct `srun`

-Similar to the batch jobs covered above, users can also run interactive jobs using the Slurm command `salloc`. `salloc` takes the same arguments as `sbatch` but, obviously, these are specified on the command line rather than in a job submission script.
+Similar to the batch jobs covered above, users can also run interactive jobs using the `srun` command directly. `srun` used in this way takes the same arguments as `sbatch` but, obviously, these are specified on the command line rather than in a job submission script.
+As for `srun` within a batch job, you should also provide the name of the executable you want to run.

-Once you the job requested with `salloc` starts, you will be returned to the command line and can now start parallel jobs on the compute nodes interactively with the `srun` command in the same way as you would within a job submission script.

 For example, to execute `xthi` across all cores on two nodes (1 MPI task per core and no OpenMP threading) within an interactive job you would issue the following commands:

 ```
-auser@login01-nmn:~> salloc --nodes=2 --ntasks-per-node=128 --cpus-per-task=1 --time=0:10:0 --account=t01
+auser@login01-nmn:~> srun --nodes=2 --ntasks-per-node=128 --cpus-per-task=1 --time=0:10:0 --account=t01 xthi
-salloc: Granted job allocation 24236
-auser@login01-nmn:~> module load xthi
-auser@login01-nmn:~> srun xthi
 ```
 {: .language-bash}
 ```